-The Fellowship is organised by the Dara Shikoh Centre for the Arts, a cultural institution that celebrates and strives towards preserving the civilizational ethos of Jammu, Kashmir and Ladakh.
-Led by Dr. Jyotsna Singh at the Almond Villa in Srinagar, the Centre is now entering its eighth year and has expanded its mission to become a vehicle for sustained cultural and intellectual dialogue on the region.
+The Fellowship is organised in conjunction with the Dara Shikoh Centre for the Arts, a cultural institution that celebrates and strives towards preserving the civilizational ethos of Jammu, Kashmir and Ladakh.
+Led by Dr. Jyotsna Singh at the Almond Villa in Srinagar, the Centre is now entering its tenth year and has expanded its mission to become a vehicle for sustained cultural and intellectual dialogue on the region.

 We want people to work together to make a difference.

 We are not restricted by city, state, nation, or region.

 We share ideas to benefit each other and our environment.

 The Dara Shikoh Fellowship aims to bring together individuals across varied disciplines and backgrounds in a month-long immersive experience which allows them to interact with students, artists, craftsmen, writers, and theatre practitioners.
 Each Fellow will bring to the program an independent project that creatively engages with the region, and will have the opportunity to collaborate with experts in the field within Jammu, Kashmir, and Ladakh to build upon the project over the course of the program.